-The Office of Financial Aid at Pitt-Bradford is committed to serving students and families by providing counseling and consumer information to students and families to assist them in receiving the maximum assistance for which he/she qualifies.
-Pitt-Bradford has designed a comprehensive financial aid Web site to assist in understanding the process and answering many general questions.
-(For information, please go to www.upb.pitt.edu/financialaid.aspx) Additionally, our financial aid professionals are available to address any questions or concerns.
+The Office of Financial Aid at Pitt-Bradford is committed to serving students and families by providing counseling and consumer information to students and families to assist them in receiving the maximum assistance for which they qualify.
+Pitt-Bradford has designed a comprehensive financial aid web site to assist in understanding the process and answering many general questions.
+Additionally, our financial aid professionals are available to address any questions or concerns.

 Student Financial Aid Rights and Responsibilities

 - What financial aid programs are available.

 - The deadlines for submitting applications for each of the financial aid programs available.

 - How financial aid is distributed and how decisions on that distribution are made.